SSDA Conference 2025

 Peebles Hydro

-This years line up of speakers will be showcasing innovative ways to attract visitors year-round while respecting local landscapes and communities as well as effective storytelling of the Scottish Diaspora, with insights demonstrating a commitment to creating meaningful and high-quality visitor experiences.
+The 2025 line up of speakers showcased innovative ways to attract visitors year-round while respecting local landscapes and communities as well as effective storytelling of the Scottish Diaspora, with insights demonstrating a commitment to creating meaningful and high-quality visitor experiences.

-The breakout sessions will highlight practical steps towards a sustainable and inclusive tourism industry, followed by a panel discussion with industry experts sharing insights to ensure long-term success for local businesses, helping them thrive while staying aligned with responsible tourism principles.
+The breakout sessions highlighted practical steps towards a sustainable and inclusive tourism industry, followed by a panel discussion with industry experts sharing insights to ensure long-term success for local businesses, helping them thrive while staying aligned with responsible tourism principles.

-The conference concludes with the inspiring words of Timmy Mallett, whose passion for the South of Scotland embodies the very spirit of responsible tourism—celebrating place, people, and sustainable exploration.
+The conference concluded with the inspiring words of Timmy Mallett, whose passion for the South of Scotland embodies the very spirit of responsible tourism—celebrating place, people, and sustainable exploration.

-🌱 Inspire visitors to come to the South of Scotland 🌱 Developing the visitor experience with a focus on quality
+Inspire visitors to come to the South of Scotland

 Gráinne Cornally